Lacerte/clima/README.md

 ## Credits

 * The app logo's [icon](https://www.iconfinder.com/iconsets/tiny-weather-1) is designed by [Paolo Spot Valzania](https://linktr.e/paolospotvalzania), licensed under the [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/) / Placed on top of a light blue background.
-* The App design is heavily inspired by https://github.com/LonelyCpp/flutter_weather
+* The app design is heavily inspired by https://github.com/LonelyCpp/flutter_weather, which is licensed under the [Expat License](https://mit-license.org/).
 * All the packages in `packages` except for `clima_ui` were created from templates made available by Stagehand under a BSD-style [license](https://github.com/dart-lang/stagehand/blob/master/LICENSE).